1895 Chicago Athletic Association football team: November 23: Indianapolis Light Artillery (rematch)

 CAA defeated the much-improved Indianapolis Light Artillery team of Indiana on an icy November afternoon.
 ILA came into the contest with new players just like CAA, the most notable being star Pennyslvannia halfback Winchester Osgood, along with players from Yale, Harvard, Princeton, Purdue, and Butler.
 CAA did not actually employ their entire starting roster, saving Hadden and Brown for the BAA game (the players Cornish had recruited recently would also not show up until the Thanksgiving Day game).
 It was a rough and rowdy affair for players and spectators.
 The crowd was reportedly unruly, with manager Cornish getting a punch to the nose by a rogue onlooker, and the police barely being able to keep the crowd off the muddy field.
 Thomas scored the single CAA touchdown in the 2nd half for a bare 4–0 win, defeating any chance for the ILA to avenge their late October loss.

-November 24- Coach Stickney of Wisconsin University agreed to play half-back for the CAA on Thanksgiving.
+November 24- Coach Stickney of Wisconsin University agreed to play halfback for the CAA on Thanksgiving.
 The leader of his football team, Captain Richards, has yet to be confirmed.
 Richards will play according to some Madison Businessmen "in the know", while Richards' fraternity brothers denies this claim.
-If he does play he would be put in as full back.
+If he does play he would be put in as fullback.

 November 25- Preparations for the BAA-CAA game were nearly complete, with addition seats added to CAA "stadium" to accommodate for three thousand more.
 An addition three thousand were suspected to stand around the field as well.
 Tickets were also sold for special box seats on Carriages next to the stadium.

-November 26- In an article for the Daily Inter Ocean, Pudge Heffelfinger declared that this Thanksgiving contest would be his last appearance as a player or coach, and he is retiring from Athletics to get married.
-Another article states that the Boston AA and Chicago AA contest, combined with the college game of Chicago vs Michigan, would go down as the greatest day of Chicago Football up to this point.
+November 26- In an article for the Daily Inter Ocean, Pudge Heffelfinger declared that this Thanksgiving contest would be his last appearance as a player or coach, and he is retiring from athletics to get married.
+Another article states that the Boston AA and Chicago AA contest, combined with the college game of Chicago vs Michigan, would go down as the greatest day of Chicago football up to this point.

 November 27- The day before Chicago AA's Thanksgiving Day showdown against the Boston AA, the whole city of Chicago was in a buzz.
 The Chicago AA colors of cherry, black, and white, were seen on streamers, banners, pins, ribbons, and commemorative buttons were worn and sold throughout the day.

 The Chicago Tribune went so far as to report, "never before in the history of Western football have so many players of national reputation been got together on a Western field as will meet tomorrow at the Chicago Athletic Association field tomorrow forenoon at 11 o'clock."